Use this in Delivery Profitability Calculator

 The Delivery Problem

-Ask most florists what delivery costs them and you will get a vague answer about fuel.
-The truth is that most florists are losing money on every single delivery without realising it.
-When you add up fuel, driver wages, vehicle depreciation, insurance, maintenance, and packaging, the real cost per delivery is often double or triple what you charge.
+Ask most florists what delivery costs them and you get a vague answer about fuel.
+The honest answer is that a lot of shops lose money on every single drop without knowing it.
+Add up fuel, driver wages, vehicle depreciation, insurance, maintenance and packaging, and the real cost per delivery is often double or triple what you charge.

 Breaking Down Every Cost Category

-Before you can fix your delivery pricing, you need to understand every cost involved.
+Before you fix your delivery pricing, you need to see every cost that goes into a single run.

 Fuel

-At current UK diesel prices and a delivery van averaging 35 miles per gallon, a six-mile round trip costs roughly £1.36 in fuel alone.
-That figure rises in stop-start urban traffic.
+At current UK diesel prices and a delivery van averaging 35 miles per gallon, a six-mile round trip costs roughly £1.36 in fuel.
+That figure climbs in stop-start town traffic.

 Driver Wages

-Whether you deliver yourself or employ a driver, that time has a cost.
-A 35-minute round trip at £12 per hour (true cost closer to £15.50 including employer NI and pension) works out at roughly £9.00 per delivery.
-Your hour behind the wheel is an hour you are not making arrangements.
+Deliver it yourself or pay a driver, that time still costs you.
+A 35-minute round trip at £12 an hour (true cost closer to £15.50 once you add employer NI and pension) works out at roughly £9.00 per delivery.
+Every hour behind the wheel is an hour you are not making up arrangements.

 Vehicle Depreciation